rnanosaur/rnanosaur.github.io/_pages/architecture.md

 * The **diagnostic** block, is a web-interface to know realtime the status and set high level control to the robot.
 This block is also replicable on your desktop and you can use **rviz2** to read all status coming from the robot.

-* The **perception** block is GPU accelerated and use the full [ZED SDK](https://www.stereolabs.com/developers/release/) capabilities to know realtime the localization, floor plan, pointcloud coming out from the [ROS2 ZED wrapper](https://github.com/stereolabs/zed-ros2-wrapper).
+* The **perception** block is GPU accelerated and use the full [ZED SDK](https://www.stereolabs.com/developers/release/) capabilities to know realtime the localization, floor plan, pointcloud coming out from the [ROS 2 ZED wrapper](https://github.com/stereolabs/zed-ros2-wrapper).

 # Package architecture

-To build each docker container, nanosaur use a combination of different repositories, where are located different ROS2 packages:
+To build each docker container, nanosaur use a combination of different repositories, where are located different ROS 2 packages:

 {% include figure image_path="/assets/images/about/architecture/packages.drawio.png" alt="nanosaur package architecture" %}